 Here's what will happen if you contact us: we'll schedule a time for you to meet with a lawyer for a free review of your options.
 If we can help you, we'll cover the cost of your claim from beginning to end—no upfront payment, no invoice or bill.
 Every penny—from our fee to the investigators we hire—will be advanced against your verdict or settlement.
 If you don't win, we absorb the loss so you won't owe a thing.

-If you want to get started, call (888) 493-1629 or contact us online.
-Our Glaveston maritime injury lawyers can help you get back to normal.
+Call (888) 493-1629 or contact us online.
+Our Galveston maritime injury lawyers can fight to help you get your life back.